WARP-LAB/RawModernOpenGL/README.md

 install_name_tool -change <what to change> @executable_path/../Frameworks/libglfw.<version>.dylib "$TARGET_BUILD_DIR/$PRODUCT_NAME.app/Contents/MacOS/$EXECUTABLE_NAME";
 ```

-* You can reuse the bult libraries in other projects too, as it will work when put into bundle *Frameworks*.
+* You can reuse the built libraries in other projects too, as it will work when put into bundle *Frameworks*.

 ## Static linking instead of dynamic